 - Helps fight obesity

-Why not visit your local park, explore some woodlands or amble around a lake?
-Without even realising it, you’ll probably start to practice mindfulness along the way by paying more attention to your natural surroundings.
-Breathe in the fresh air, listen to the sound of birds, savour the smells of the trees and plants, or observe any wildlife you might come across.
+Why not visit your local park, explore some woodlands or walk around a lake?
+Without even realising it, it’s likely you’ll start to practice mindfulness along the way by paying more attention to your natural surroundings.
+Breathe in the fresh air, listen to the sound of birds, savour the fresh scents of the trees and plants, or observe any wildlife you might come across.
 This is a great way to calm the mind and feel more grateful for the things that you might not normally appreciate in your day-to-day life.

 There are 15 national parks in the UK, each possessing some of the most beautiful landscapes across the nation.
-Whether you want to tackle the fells of the Lake District, explore the moors and tors of Dartmoor, or lose yourself in the peace and tranquility of the New Forest, you’ll feel blessed to have access to so much natural beauty.
+Whether you want to tackle the fells of the Lake District, explore the moors and tors of the Peak District, or lose yourself in the peace and tranquility of the New Forest, you’ll feel blessed to have access to so much natural beauty.

 Walk4Life is a great online resource that provides walking routes, maps, challenges, and local walking groups if you’re not sure where to start.